How to manage pain: tips from a CenterWell Pharmacy pharmacist

 Different types of pain

-To begin, let’s talk about pain types and levels.
-There are 2 main pain types—acute and chronic.³ Acute pain goes away after your body heals from an injury or illness and may last from a few hours to 3 months.⁴ Chronic pain lasts months or years after you recover from an injury or illness and can come and go.⁵
+There are 2 main pain types—acute and chronic.¹ Acute pain disappears after your body heals from an injury or illness and usually doesn’t last longer than 3 months.
+Chronic pain lasts months or years after you recover from an injury or illness and can come and go.²

-We all feel pain differently, but generally speaking, there are 3 levels of pain—mild, moderate and severe.⁶
+We all feel pain differently, but generally speaking, there are 3 pain levels—mild, moderate and severe.³

-Severe pain stops you from doing everyday activities and impacts how you think and sleep
+- Severe pain stops you from everyday activities and impacts your thinking and sleep.

 Treating pain without medication